Two RVCC staff members tabling with consent, healthy relationships, bystander intervention, and survivor support materials.

 What the practice looks like in action

-• SAAM tabling that ditches the brochures and stats, replacing them with creative materials students actually pick up.
+• SPARK: SAAM tabling that ditches the brochures and stats, replacing them with creative materials students actually pick up.
 For example, art prints with resources on the back and Pokémon-style support buddy cards.

-• Bystander intervention workshops built around scenario games where young people practice exactly what to say, rather than lectures about why intervention matters.
+• SHIFT: Bystander intervention workshops built around scenario games where young people practice exactly what to say, rather than lectures about why intervention matters.

-• Campaigns built around the values young people already care about, designed to make violence prevention a desirable action and identity.
+• STICK: Campaigns built around the values young people already care about, designed to make violence prevention a desirable action and identity.

 • Strategic recruitment and training of peer leaders to lead the way in prevention, and shape new norms among their peers.